Dear Dr. Sylvia,

 Thanksgiving is a traditional time to give gratitude and appreciate each other.

-I don’t want to give thanks.
-I want to complain and sulk and be mad.
+However, I don’t want to give thanks.
+My mantra for these times is to complain and sulk and be mad.

 Look.
 I have enough food and a good position in my organization.